bbejeck/kafka-streams-in-action/README.md

 Here are some notes regarding the source code:

-1. For the examples in Chapters 5 and 6 since they rely more on timestamps and potential joins, sometimes it takes a few seconds for data to show up, please be patient.
+1. For the examples in Chapters 5 and 6 since they rely more on timestamps and potential joins, sometimes it takes a few seconds for data to show up.
+Additionally random data is generated for each run of an example so example runs produce better data than others.
+Please be patient.

 2. If at first you don't get any results, re-run the example.
 It could be a I missed adding a topic name to the create-topics.sh script and the topic does not exist yet, but Kafka is configured to create topics automatically.